cs544-wisc/f23/p8/README.md

 2. when you re-run the queries, bytes billed is probably zero due to caching.
 You can create a job config (to pass along with the query) to disable caching: `bigquery.QueryJobConfig(use_query_cache=False)`.
 This will let you get realistic numbers for first-time runs.
 3. look up the Iowa pricing per TB here: https://cloud.google.com/bigquery/pricing#on_demand_pricing

-Answer with dict where keys indentify which query, and values are the cost in dollars.
+Answer with `dict` where keys identify which query, and values are the cost in dollars.
 Example:

 ```python
 {'q1': ????, 'q2': ????}